Skip to content

 The smallest time-gap between any two components.

-Minimum Number of Peaks
+Minimum number of features

 Adjust Apex Ret Times